thunderbird/webext-docs/messages.tags.rst

          :name: [``color``]
          :type: (string, optional)

          Tag color in hex format (i.e.: #000080 for navy blue).
+Value will be stored as upper case.

       .. api-member::